Iron: Cast iron

-Cast iron was first produced in China during 5th century BC, but was hardly in Europe until the medieval period.
+Cast iron was first produced in China during 5th century BC, but did not become widely produced in Europe until the medieval period.
 The earliest cast iron artifacts were discovered by archaeologists in what is now modern Luhe County, Jiangsu in China.
 Cast iron was used in ancient China for warfare, agriculture, and architecture.
 During the medieval period, means were found in Europe of producing wrought iron from cast iron (in this context known as pig iron) using finery forges.
 For all these processes, charcoal was required as fuel.

 Coalbrookdale by Night, 1801.
 Blast furnaces light the iron making town of Coalbrookdale.

 Medieval blast furnaces were about 10 ft tall and made of fireproof brick; forced air was usually provided by hand-operated bellows.
 Modern blast furnaces have grown much bigger, with hearths fourteen meters in diameter that allow them to produce thousands of tons of iron each day, but essentially operate in much the same way as they did during medieval times.

 In 1709, Abraham Darby I established a coke-fired blast furnace to produce cast iron, replacing charcoal, although continuing to use blast furnaces.
 The ensuing availability of inexpensive iron was one of the factors leading to the Industrial Revolution.
 Toward the end of the 18th century, cast iron began to replace wrought iron for certain purposes, because it was cheaper.
 Carbon content in iron was not implicated as the reason for the differences in properties of wrought iron, cast iron, and steel until the 18th century.

 Since iron was becoming cheaper and more plentiful, it also became a major structural material following the building of the innovative first iron bridge in 1778.
 This bridge still stands today as a monument to the role iron played in the Industrial Revolution.
 Following this, iron was used in rails, boats, ships, aqueducts, and buildings, as well as in iron cylinders in steam engines.
 Railways have been central to the formation of modernity and ideas of progress and various languages refer to railways as iron road (e.g. French chemin de fer, German Eisenbahn, Turkish demiryolu, Russian железная дорога, Chinese, Japanese, and Korean 鐵道, Vietnamese đường sắt).